top of page

 About Me

 Joshua K. Reason (they/them) is a Black genderqueer scholar-artist from the Bay Area who combines performance ethnography, geography, and oral history to detail the material and affective registers of queer and trans life.
-Their dissertation project, tentatively titled Black : Indigenous Ecologies of Haunting, Memory, and Desire, is a multimodal ethnography of LGBTQIA+ artists in Northern-Northeastern Brazil.
-Their work has been published in The Journal of American Culture, The Journal of Black Sexuality and Relationships, and becoming undisciplined: a zine.
+Their book project, tentatively titled Brazil After Dark: Memory, Haunting, and Desire in North-Northeast Brazil, is a multimodal ethnography of Black : Indigenous LGBTQIA+ artists whose creative practices intervene in (neo)colonialism, sexual conservatism, and climate catastrophe.
+Their work has been published in The Black Scholar, The Journal of American Culture, The Journal of Black Sexuality and Relationships, and becoming undisciplined: a zine.

-Joshua is currently a PhD candidate and William Fontaine Fellow in Africana Studies at the University of Pennsylvania.
+Joshua is currently an Assistant Professor of Africana Studies at San Francisco State University.
+They received their PhD in Africana Studies at the University of Pennsylvania.
 They also received their Master of Arts in Latin American Studies (with a portfolio in LGBTQ Studies) from The University of Texas at Austin, as well as their Bachelor of Arts in Latin American Studies (with a certificate of advanced study in Spanish) from Carleton College.
 Their work has been generously supported by the Fulbright U.S. Student Program, Mellon Mays Undergraduate Fellowship and Mellon/ACLS Dissertation Innovation Fellowship.

 About Me: About Us